datatrail-jhu/02_googlecloud/manuscript/04_drive.md

 # Google Drive

 [Google Drive](https://www.google.com/drive/)  is a cloud storage service.
 It enables you to store files (including documents, data, images, videos, and presentation slides) online.
-You can also edit many these files directly online, without needed to download them to your computer or upload them back to the cloud.
+You can also edit many of these files directly online, without needing to download them to your computer or upload them back to the cloud.
 One of the major benefits of Google Drive is the ability for multiple people to edit the same files at the same time.
 This makes Drive a useful tool for collaboration, with is very important to a data scientist.

 ### Accessing your Google Drive account